The Highlights Trip

 The Tour du Mont Blanc Highlights Trip is a condensed version of the Mont Blanc Circuit.
 Our trip passes through France, Italy and Switzerland with magnificent views of the Mont Blanc massif: the French side with its huge glaciers, Italy and its sheer cliff faces and the Swiss side with its rolling valleys, truly are a delight.

-This trip is guaranteed to depart with 6 people (we limit total numbers to 12).
+This trip is guaranteed to depart with 6 people (we limit numbers to 12 on each departure).

 Get Ready For